akshayjshah/blog/recipes/methi-murgh.md

 * Mace is the lacy covering around the nutmeg seed.
 It's also expensive, rarely used, and loses flavor rapidly once ground.
 A mix of nutmeg and allspice is a good substitute.
-* In my weeknight adaptation, I typically use boneless, skinless chicken breast.
-To bring back some of the flavor of simmered bone-in chicken, I add 1 tsp concentrated stock or demi-glace to the yogurt marinade.
+* Boneless, skinless chicken breast is convenient, but doesn't have the depth of flavor of bone-in cuts.
+To deepen the curry's flavor, add 1 tsp concentrated stock or demi-glace to the yogurt marinade.